Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the specific resource 'Datadog account usage summary for a billing period', including categories like hosts, logs, APM, RUM.
-This distinguishes it from sibling tools like get-host-totals or get-metrics.
+The description clearly states the verb 'Get', the resource 'Datadog account usage summary', and the scope 'for a billing period'.
+It lists example metrics (hosts, logs, APM, RUM), distinguishing it from sibling tools like get-host-totals.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.